MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 - **Minimum Length** - minimum number of characters of the *FirstName* field.
 - **Maximum Length**- maximum number of characters of the *FirstName* field
 - **RegEx** - short for *Regular Expression*.
 For more information on using the Regular Expression, see the next section, *Using Regular Expression validation*.
-- **Custom Error** - useful for adding your own custom error message that supercedes any system validation error messages.
+- **Custom Error** - useful for adding your own custom error message that supersedes any system validation error messages.

 #### Using Regular Expression validation